-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ (CHF) per share, would increase (decrease) the total consideration paid to us by new investors and total consideration paid to us by all shareholders by \$ (CHF) million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
-An increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the total consideration paid to us by all shareholders by approximately \$ (CHF) million, assuming an initial public offering price of \$ (CHF) per share, after deducting the underwriting discount and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$12.00 (CHF 11.72) per share, would increase (decrease) the total consideration paid to us by new investors and total consideration paid to us by all shareholders by \$4.2 (CHF 4.1) million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
+An increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the total consideration paid to us by new investors and total consideration paid to us by all shareholders by approximately \$11.20 (CHF 10.90) million, assuming an initial public offering price of \$12.00 (CHF 11.72) per share, after deducting the underwriting discount and estimated offering expenses payable by us.

-The calculations above are based on 49,391,542 shares outstanding as at June 30, 2016 after giving effect to the conversion of all outstanding shares of preferred stock into common shares and exclude 2,196,250 of our common shares issuable upon the exercise of vested and unvested options outstanding under our existing equity incentive plans at an exercise price of CHF 0.14548 per common share.
+The calculations above are based on 49,396,042 shares outstanding as at June 30, 2016 after giving effect to (i) the conversion of all preferred stock outstanding as of June 30, 2016 into an aggregate of 38,577,042 common shares, (ii) our receipt in July 2016 of the Anti-Tau Antibody Phase 1 Milestone Payment described under "Prospectus Summary-Anti-Tau Antibody Phase 1 Milestone Payment" and (iii) the exercise of options into a total of 4,500 common shares between July 1, 2016 and August 31, 2016, and exclude 2,196,250 of our common shares issuable upon the exercise of vested and unvested options outstanding under our existing equity incentive plans at an exercise price of CHF 0.14548 per common share.

-After giving effect to the sale of shares in this offering by us and the selling shareholder, if the underwriters exercise in full their option to purchase additional shares from the selling shareholder, our existing shareholders would own approximately % and our new investors would own approximately % of the total number of common shares outstanding after this offering, excluding any shares purchased by any existing holders in this offering.
+After giving effect to the sale of shares in this offering by us, if the underwriters exercise in full their option to purchase additional shares from us, our existing shareholders would own approximately 90.3% and our new investors would own approximately 9.7% of the total number of common shares outstanding after this offering, excluding any shares purchased by any existing holders in this offering.